cohitre/myron-marston/static/dev-blog/_posts/2011-10-10-custom-request-matchers-in-vcr-2-0.md

 This gave VCR some nice flexibility, but it never really worked well for the most common case where the `:uri`/`:method` matching didn't work: APIs that have non-deterministic URIs.
-Each time your tests run, the URI is different, and VCR would not match to the old one, causing it to either re-record the HTTP interaction, or raise a "real connections are not allowed" error, depending on your configuration.
+Each time your tests run, the URI is different, and VCR would not match the new request the old one, causing it to either re-record the HTTP interaction, or raise a "real connections are not allowed" error, depending on your configuration.